CRIMINAL RULE 13: ANCILLARY DEFENSE EXPENSES

 (b) an explanation why a telephone interview or an interview conducted through the Internet or other forms of electronic communication would not suffice instead of a face-to-face interview;

-(c) an explanation why it would not be practical to utilize the services of an investigator in the area where the witness lives to conduct the interview; and
+(c) an explanation why it would not be practical to utilize the services of an investigator in the area where the witness lives to conduct the interview;

-(d) whether it would be feasible to fly the witness to the San Jose airport for an interview, with a return flight the same day, to avoid the expense of overnight travel for the investigator.
+(d) whether it would be feasible to fly the witness to the San Jose airport for an interview, with a return flight the same day, to avoid the expense of overnight travel for the investigator. and

 On initial applications for authorizing expenses for doctors, psychologists, psychiatrists, and similar experts, the maximum amount allowed by the Court will be an amount sufficient to procure an initial written report from the expert.
 This report should describe the need, if any, for further services at an approved rate.
 The defense must endeavor to negotiate the lowest hourly rate.
 If the defense retains an expert from outside the Bay Area, the declaration shall explain in detail why local experts could not be employed to provide similar services.
 Expenses for supplemental reports by experts or investigators may not be paid by the Court without prior Court approval.